 The full proposal is a detailed document of the programme pitch.
 It must include a detailed breakdown of the programme format and structure.
 A Te Reo Māori plan, budget and production schedule.
 See the guidelines below.

 Māori Television Commissioners will offer the successful full proposals a broadcast commitment.
 This document ensures the funder that we (the broadcaster) support the production and will play the programme out when it is delivered to station.
-NZ On Air and TMP will only offer funding to a project that has a broadcast commitment from a broadcaster (excludes Web Series and Digital Projects)).
+NZ On Air and TMP will only offer funding to a project that has a broadcast commitment from an approved platform.

 Over half of Māori Television’s programming is commissioned.
 This means external production companies create television programming on behalf of Māori Television.

 These television programmes are made with funding from Te Mangai Paho and New Zealand on Air.
 Māori Television works in conjunction with the funding agency funding rounds.

 Below are the funding rounds for each funding agency.
 Māori Television will send out a request for proposals.
 To receive these requests, send an email to email@example.com with ‘panui mailer’ in the subject heading.